techsysvbo/terraform/README.md

 # terraform
-Terraform code files and resources
+Terraform code files and resources It is